malin84/transportation_networks_of_china/sample_codes/README.md

 # Sample Codes on Computing Pixel-to-Pixel Distance
 The files in this folder provide examples of computing the pixel-to-pixel distance on any mode in a given year using MATLAB.
 The user must provide the coordinates of the origins and destinations in the same format as in the file `input/sample_input.csv.` See `main.m` for more details.

+All the codes are written in MATLAB.
+In the file `compute_dist_fmm_2.m`, to implement the fast marching algorithm, we used the [Accurate Fast Marching](https://www.mathworks.com/matlabcentral/fileexchange/24531-accurate-fast-marching) package from the MATLAB File Exchange.